SoftUni-Internal/interactive-content/EN/01-Data-Types-and-Variables/01-Let-vs-Var.md

 This rule applies less to functions because it is **not a good practice to change** the functionality of the function.

-But this rule applies in full force to the **classes**, because a class can **grow a lot over time** and the name we have given initially is not good.
+But this rule applies in full force to **classes**, because a class can **grow a lot over time** and the name we have given initially is not good.
 [/slide]